-RTD provides FTA with relevant information each time RTD advances a corridor into preliminary engineering or final design, each time it applies for a full funding grant agreement, and annually to support FTA’s New Starts report to Congress.
+Project sponsors provide FTA with relevant information each time they advance a corridor into a new phase, for a full funding grant agreement, and annually to support FTA’s report to Congress.

 State Implementation Plans for Air Quality

 The federal Clean Air Act requires that states prepare state implementation plans to show how a nonattainment area will attain national air quality standards and how attainment will be maintained.